c42f/tinyformat/README.rst

   state independently of the field width.
 In tinyformat the field width takes precedence, so the 4 in ``%6.4d`` will be ignored.
-However, if the field width is not specified, the width used internally is set equal to the precision and zero padding is added.
+However, if the field width is not specified, the width used internally is set equal to the precision and padded with zeros on the left.
 That is, a conversion like ``%.4d`` effectively becomes ``%04d`` internally.
 This isn't correct for every case (eg, negative numbers end up with one less digit than desired) but it's about the closest simple solution within the iostream model.
 * The ``*`` and ``*m$`` variable width/precision fields are not supported.
   These require nonlocal information from the format string and arguments which would make the implementation a lot more complicated.